egnappahz/Asuswrt-shell-monitoring/README.md

 Hacky script that uses ncurses top to extract the cpu usage we need.
 Not the most ideal approach, but every busybox/linux device on the planet for some reason has top.
 Let's leverage this.

 # check_mem.sh [NagiosPlugin]
-Small nagios script I found somewhere and needed little adaptation monitor system memory on ASUSWRT routers.
+Small nagios script I found somewhere and needed little adaptation to monitor system memory on ASUSWRT routers.

 # check_disk.sh [NagiosPlugin]
 small script leveraging df on most linux systems, also the asusrouter.